terminalforlife/ShellProjects/source/autoexec/patches/README.md

 Cons:

+* Files in the CWD must be prefixed with `./`, as is normal on the command-line, but an inconvenience with AE.
 * You lose functionality, such as...
     - The checking options, although this can still be manually set by changing the shebang.
     - Improved error-checking, such as for an unsupported shebang/executable.